CODE OF CONDUCT

 No further reminders are sent to the registrant.

-Most of the workshops provided by the THTC have a maximum number of participants that can be accommodated in each course.
+THTC’s classroom and live online training have a maximum number of participants that can be accommodated in each course.
 The maximum number of individuals is set in conjunction with the facilitator and the THTC.

 If a workshop is full, a participant requesting to be registered for the full workshop will be offered: